 - Have I had more than one miscarriage?

 - Do have an unhealthy Body Mass Index (BMI) either underweight or overweight?

 - Has my partner or I ever had a history of STDs?

-If you answer "YES" to any of these statements below talk to your healthcare professional now regardless of how long you've been trying to conceive.
+If you have answered “Yes” to any of these questions, it may be time to talk to your healthcare provider regardless of how long you have been trying to conceive.